VAIJ-TEJAS/Articles/Streamlining Workflows Task Automation with Python/draft1.md

 ## Task Scheduling and Job Automation
 **Introduction to Task Scheduling**
-Task scheduling involves automating the execution of tasks or jobs at predefined times or intervals.
-It eliminates the need for manual intervention and ensures timely execution of repetitive tasks.
+**Task scheduling** involves automating the execution of tasks or jobs at predefined times or intervals.

 	import schedule
 	import time